-"Covered person", any person who is or has been an employee, agent, or independent contractor of any news media as defined here, and who, for gain, is or has been regularly engaged in bona fide news gathering for such entity, and who obtained or prepared the news or information that is sought while serving in that capacity, or news media, or any parent, subsidiary, or affiliate of the news media as defined below to the extent that the subpoena or other compulsory process seeks news or information described in subsection (b) of this section.
+"Covered person", any person who is or has been an employee, agent, or independent contractor of any news media as defined here, who is or has been engaged in bona fide news gathering for such entity, and who obtained or prepared the news or information that is sought while serving in that capacity, or news media, or any parent, subsidiary, or affiliate of the news media as defined below to the extent that the subpoena or other compulsory process seeks news or information described in subsection (b) of this section.

-"News or information", written oral, pictorial, photographic or electronically recorded information or communication concerning local, national, or worldwide events, or other matters of public concern or public interest.
+"News or information", written oral, pictorial, photographic or electronically recorded information or communication concerning local, national, or worldwide events, o r other matters.

-"News media", any newspaper, magazine or other periodical, book publisher, news agency, wire service, press association, radio or television station or network, cable or satellite station or network, or audio or audiovisual production company, college and university affiliated and sanctioned student press, or any entity that is in the regular business of gathering and disseminating news or information to the public by any means, including, but not limited to, print, broadcast, photographic, mechanical, internet, or electronic distribution.
+"News media", any newspaper, magazine or other periodical, book publisher, news agency, wire service, radio or television station or network, cable or satellite station or network, or audio or audiovisual production company, or a high school, college, and university affiliated and sanctioned student press, or any entity that is in the regular business of gathering and disseminating news or information to the public by any means, including, but not limited to, print, broadcast, photographic, mechanical, internet, or electronic distribution.

 (b) (1) Except as provided in subsection (c), no entity of the judicial, legislative or executive branch of the commonwealth with the power to issue a subpoena or provide other compulsory process shall compel any covered person, who is providing or has provided services for the news media to disclose: